Kublai Khan (band)

 Kublai Khan (Note: The band is referred to as Kublai Khan TX in released and promotional material following a conflict with the Minnesota thrash metal band of the same name.) is an American metalcore band from Sherman, Texas.
 The group formed in the summer of 2009, and they have released five albums and two EPs.

 Career

 Kublai Khan self-released their first EP, Youth War, in 2010.
 In February 2014, Kublai Khan signed to Artery Recordings.
 On April 29, 2014, the band released their debut full-length album Balancing Survival and Happiness.
 The album was listed in Alternative Presss "The Best Albums of 2014 So Far" list.
 On November 27, 2015, Kublai Khan released their second album New Strength.
 In July 2017, Kublai Khan signed to Rise Records, and on September 29, 2017, they released their third full-length album Nomad.
 In 2019, the band released their fourth full-length album Absolute.

 The band released their EP Lowest Form of Animal released on April 1, 2022.
 On September 20, 2024, the band released their fifth album Exhibition of Prowess.
 On September 10, 2025 they released their single The Mountain of Corsicana.

+In the Spring of 2026, they supported Lamb of God on a North American tour.